Using read receipts in Secretary.net webmail

-Unfortunately, Secretary.net (mail.com) doesn’t offer a snooze feature in its webmail interfaces.
+Unfortunately, Secretary.net (mail.com) doesn't offer email tracking in its functionality.

 Good news though!
-Secretary.net (mail.com) supports IMAP, so you can access the snooze email feature through a desktop email client like Mailbird.
+Secretary.net (mail.com) supports IMAP, so you can access the read receipt feature through a desktop email client like Mailbird.

-So, how do you snooze the emails you received to Secretary.net?
+So, how do you track email opens on messages you send from Secretary.net?

-In order to access that highly useful snooze email feature in Secretary.net (mail.com), just follow the steps below.
-You will be able to try the feature with Mailbird for free.
+To access that valuable read receipt feature when sending an email from your Secretary.net (mail.com) account, just follow the steps below.
+You'll be able to try the "read receipts" feature using Mailbird for free.

 Download and install Mailbird